misterunknown/ifm/README.md

 # IFM - improved file manager
-This is a filemanager based on the "[Easy PHP File Manager](http://epfm.misterunknown.de)".
-It is also a single file solution which uses HTML5, CSS3, JavaScript and PHP, so it's like a client server system where HTML5/CSS3/JavaScript is the client and the PHP API acts as an server.
-So it is more dynamic and produces less traffic than the EPFM.
+This is a simple filemanager.
+It is a single file solution which uses HTML5, CSS3, JavaScript and PHP.
+It works like a client-server system where HTML5/CSS3/JavaScript is the client part and the PHP API acts as the server, which reduces the traffic significant.
 The IFM comes with a embedded Version of [jQuery](http://jquery.com) and [ACE Editor](http://ace.c9.io).

-NOTICE: THIS SOFTWARE IS IN AN ALPHA STATUS!
-NO WARRANTY FOR CORRECT FUNCTION!
 ## requirements
 Client
   * HTML5 and CSS3 compatible browser